 One of the first things people ask me here is, ” Do you live here?, and, ” Do you like our city? ”

 My standard answer is – “I don’t live here but I love your city.”

-Ecuador is going to be the fifth travel ring on my right hand and Cuenca and I were acquainted before Scotttrek’s was even on the drawing board.
+Ecuador is going to be the fifth travel ring on my right hand and Cuenca and I met long before Scotttrek’s was even on the drawing board.

-Even though Cuenca isn’t as big as Montevideo, it has half a million people nestled in between high Andes mountain ranges.
-It doesn’t spring from the indigenous jungle people like Costa Rica or Belize, or the cattle people of Uruguay, but from small reserved people who live quietly in the high Andes and spend time keeping warm and growing crops on land that isn’t hospitable to farmers.
+Even though Cuenca isn’t as big as Montevideo, it has a quarter million people nestled in between high Andes mountain ranges.
+It doesn’t spring from the indigenous jungle people like Costa Rica or Belize, or the cattle people of Uruguay, but from small, short stature, reserved people who live quietly in the high Andes and spend time growing crops on land that isn’t hospitable to farmers.

 Cuenca is a city with a Spanish history rather than British, Catholic rather than Protestant.
-Ecuador, it appears, even if I hadn’t been here before, shares more with Columbia than Uruguay and more with Costa Rica than Belize.
-The town is clean, organized, it’s society civil and it’s history dates way back.
+Ecuador shares more in common with Peru than Uruguay and more with Costa Rica than Belize.
+The town is clean, organized, it’s society civil and it’s history old..

-If countries are determined by the traits of their indigenous peoples, Ecuador, and by extension Cuenca, should reflect the mountain people of the Andes and it seems, immediately, that this is true.
+If countries are determined by the traits of their indigenous peoples, Ecuador, and, by extension Cuenca, should reflect the mountain people of the Andes and it seems, to me, that this is true.

 I like to study geography by going places and Cuenca remains one of my favorite places.